dellano54/MoE-fast-GPT/README.md

 ## 📊 Loss Curve
 ![Loss Curve](log_curve.png)
-The training loss (smoothed using EMA) is visualized above.
-Losses were logged at every step and saved in `loss.pkl`.
+The training loss (smoothed using EMA) is visualized above).
 The smoother training progression is evidence of stable convergence thanks to pre-norm + MoE + RMSNorm combo.

 ---